 It’s always recommended to get seven and a half hours to nine hours worth of sleep every night.

-Often children need more sleep than older people.
-Funnily enough, a person over the age of 65 needs the same amount of sleep as a young adult.
+Often children need more sleep than older people, and, funnily enough, a person over the age of 65 needs the same amount of sleep as a young adult.